Nit31/AliExpress_Price_Prediction/README.md

  Innopolis University MLOps capstone project

 ### How to run (for developers)
-- Create a file confidantial.yamls, it should have following structure:
+- Create a file `confidential.yaml` in the `configs` directory, following the template:
 ```yaml
 kaggle:
     kaggle_username: your-kaggle-username
     kaggle_key: your-kaggle-api-key
 ```

-- Put this config file to the configs folder
+- Install requirements by running `./scripts/install_requirements.sh`

-Now you can run sample_data function from src/data.py to take a sample from initial data.
+- Now you can run `./scripts/test_data` to get a data sample